hydroframe/hf_hydrodata/README.md

     cd build_docs
     bash build.sh

-This will generate read-the-docs html into deploy_docs folder.
+This will validate the model CSV files and generate the read-the-docs html into deploy_docs folder.
 After committing to the main branch the CI/CD job will copy the deploy_docs folder to the public website for the documentation.

 ## License